Cyogenus/Blazin-IPTV-Player/README.md

 ## Why BLAZIN IPTV Player?

-Most IPTV players either feel too large, too slow, or too limited to one playlist type.
+Most IPTV players feel too large, too slow, or too limited to one playlist type.

-BLAZIN IPTV Player is built for users who want one clean Windows app that can handle multiple IPTV login formats, load large playlists quickly, and stay compact on the desktop.
+**BLAZIN IPTV Player** is built for users who want one clean Windows app that can handle multiple IPTV login formats, process large playlists quickly, and stay compact on the desktop.

 It is made for people who want: